ghsaboias/research-assistant/README.md

-Here's a README.md for the research assistant project:

 # Research Assistant Application

 The Research Assistant Application is a comprehensive tool that helps users conduct thorough research on various topics.
 It integrates web scraping, report generation, and conversation history management to provide a seamless research experience.